cosmos/gaia/docs/hub-tutorials/join-testnet.md

 This tutorial will provide all necessary instructions for joining the current public testnet.
 If you're interested in more advanced configuration and synchronization options, see [Join Mainnet](./join-mainnet.md) for a detailed walkthrough.

-* Current Version: v7-Theta
+* Current Version: v8-Rho
 * Chain ID: `theta-testnet-001`

 ## Background

-The current Cosmos Hub Testnet is running on the [Theta Upgrade](https://interchain-io.medium.com/preparing-for-the-cosmos-hub-v7-theta-upgrade-2fc41ce34787).
+The Cosmos Hub Public Testnet is currently running Gaia v8.
 Visit the [testnet explorer](https://explorer.theta-testnet.polypore.xyz/) to view all on-chain activity.

 For those who just need instructions on performing the upgrade, see the [Upgrading Your Node](#upgrading-your-node) section.